ShunSakurai/asana-navigator/README.md

 - [x] Convert multiple tasks to subtasks
 - [x] Move back from inbox to where the user has left off (Tab+J)
 - [x] [Convert task to section and vice versa (Tab+:)](https://www.youtube.com/watch?v=4V_4FtMLZZk)
+- [ ] Jump to sibling subtasks even when the arrows fail to be added

 ## Usage